Most common FAQ’s

 Will there be a problem of noise from the equipment?
 Noise reduction measures are included in the equipment specification and Scarborough Borough Council Environmental Health Officer has reviewed the proposals and does not anticipate any noise issues.

 Are local people involved.
-Yes all our volunteers are from the Esk Valley and Whitby.
+Yes, the majority of our volunteers are from the Esk Valley and Whitby.
 The local primary schools are very interested and want to be involved in seeing how ‘Green’ energy is produced.

 Will it be possible to see how the screw is operating.
 Yes.
-We will have a webcam which will show a live view of the screw together with the amount of energy being generated on our website.
+We have a number of open days each year and show the amount of energy being generated in real time on our website.

 What happens if you don’t raise enough money?
-You will get your money back less a small amount to cover the administration of the share issue.
+You would get your money back less a small amount to cover the administration of the share issue.

 You may have seen various letters in the press recently with regard to the effect of small-scale hydroelectric schemes on migratory fish such as salmon.
 As a local community group and residents of the Esk Valley we care about the local ecology and environment ourselves.
 We thoroughly researched the hydro project for 4 years before deciding on the type and location for the turbine.